Ultrasound Guided Foam Sclerotherapy (or Endovenous Chemical Ablation)

 Ultrasound-guided foam sclerotherapy is an essential portion of treatment for most patients with varicose veins to relieve pain from persistent unseen varicose veins and reduce the recurrence of visible varicose veins.

-Dr. Douglass and his staff are among the most experienced to provide ultrasound-guided foam sclerotherapy in Knoxville and East Tennessee.
+The East Tennessee Vein Clinic team is among the most experienced to provide ultrasound-guided foam sclerotherapy in Knoxville and East Tennessee.